hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 ## Style representation

 The style of an image is a bit tricky to capture.
+But remember we have a collection of feature maps in each layer of the deep neural network.
+The style feature is built on top of the content features.
+In particular, it consists of correlations between different context features.
+Thus, we end up with style features in multiple layers and thus have a stationary, multiple level style representation of the input image.

 # More artwork